hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 Rebinning
 ^^^^^^^^^
 .. versionadded:: 1.3
-    :py:meth:`~.api.signals.BaseSignal.rebin` generalized to remove the constrain
+    :meth:`~.api.signals.BaseSignal.rebin` generalized to remove the constrain
     of the ``new_shape`` needing to be a divisor of ``data.shape``.

-The :py:meth:`~.api.signals.BaseSignal.rebin` methods supports rebinning the data to arbitrary new shapes as long as the number of dimensions stays the same.
+The :meth:`~.api.signals.BaseSignal.rebin` methods supports rebinning the data to arbitrary new shapes as long as the number of dimensions stays the same.
 However, internally, it uses two different algorithms to perform the task.
 Only when the new shape dimensions are divisors of the old shape's, the operation